 Last year, 80 percent of interns in this program across Ohio were offered full-time employment at the end of the internship.
 Financial assistance is available to manufacturers who hire interns through this program.
 Ohio MEP will reimburse 50 percent of student wages, up to a maximum of $1,500 per student.
-The program is available to manufacturers hosting high school interns between October 1, 2021 and September 30th, 2022.
+The 2023 program will be available to manufacturers hosting high school interns in the coming weeks.

 - Regional MEP partners work with local schools to identify student candidates for internship positions with local manufacturers.

 - Manufacturers agree to provide a paid work-based learning experience.

 - Manufacturers submit an Internship Work Activity Log and Internship Program Employer Invoice at the end of the internship to support reimbursement.